Factory Method Design Pattern

 3. ExecutorService interface in the java.util.concurrent package is a factory for creating and managing threads to execute concurrent tasks.
 It provides methods such as newFixedThreadPool() to create different types of thread pools with varying configurations.

-4. Java XML Processing (JAXP) provides the DocumentBuilderFactory class, which is a factory for creating instances of the DocumentBuilder interface.
-The DocumentBuilder allows parsing and manipulating XML documents.
-The factory method newDocumentBuilder() enables clients to obtain a DocumentBuilder instance without depending on a specific XML parser implementation.
+4. Java XML Processing (JAXP) provides the DocumentBuilderFactory class, which is a factory for creating instances of the DocumentBuilder.
+DocumentBuilder allows parsing and manipulating XML documents.
+Here factory method newDocumentBuilder() enables clients to obtain a DocumentBuilder instance without depending on a specific XML parser implementation.

 5. ParserFactory in JSON libraries uses the Factory Method pattern to create JSON parser instances.
-The factory method allows clients to obtain a parser implementation based on their specific requirements or preferences.
+Here factory method allows clients to obtain a parser implementation based on their specific requirements or preferences.

 6. In Java, the java.util.Calendar class uses a factory method to create Calendar instances based on different locales and time zones.

-7. Graphical User Interface (GUI) frameworks use Factory Method pattern when it comes to creating UI components.
+7. Graphical User Interface (GUI) frameworks use the Factory Method pattern to create UI components.
 For example, it uses this pattern to instantiate buttons with distinct styles.

 9. Dependency Injection frameworks leverage the Factory Method pattern to dynamically create and provide object instances based on their dependencies and configurations.